orlofv/Cyber-Threat-Intelligence/README.md

 # Project Description
-A collection of CTI terms, frameworks & resources.
+A collection of CTI resources.
+It's a work in progress, expect regular updates!

 ## Table of Contents
 - [1.
 Blog posts & Articles](#1-blog-posts--articles)